TaiBIF/taicol-test/README.md

 #### Installing

-To install <project_, follow these steps:
+To install project, follow these steps:

 Production:
 ```